The Oath Accountability Civil Action

 We are seeking to answer the question of whether “We, the People,” have legal standing to require all members of the three Branches of our central government to abide by their oaths.
 We will determine the appropriate venue and ask the court to certify this action once we have reached a sufficient number of plaintiffs to impress upon the court, and supporting members of Congress, that The People demand recourse.

 We believe that this complaint complies with Federal Rules of Civil Procedure and thus should be provided a federal hearing, an assertion that, if denied by the courts, we will seek on appeal.
 We may also opt to file in one or more state courts should the federal courts reject this action.
-And last but not least, if enough Americans sign this action, the legislative option becomes viable.
+And last but not least, if enough Americans sign the Oath Accountability Act, the legislative option becomes viable.

 We will reject the notion that the power to vote constitutes fair “representation,” where there is no assurance that representatives will abide by their oaths of office and, instead, use the treasury as an instrument to perpetuate their re-election by special interest constituencies, whose allegiance is secured with confiscated and redistributed wealth.